Navigating Travel Industry Risks with Intelligent Communications

 Unified communications is an umbrella term for a cloud-based platform that encompasses all essential methods of communication and collaboration that businesses need to remain productive, including voice, text, audio, email, video, instant messaging and file sharing.
 While the wider benefits of unified communications are vast, many businesses onboard the technology to cut ineffective communication processes, improve customer experiences, boost productivity and increase profits.

-Unified communications and collaboration platforms can also be integrated with a business’s existing systems, if desired, making them an excellent choice for businesses that wish to build on their existing productivity, CRM tools and platforms.
+Unified communications solutions and collaboration platforms can also be integrated with a business’s existing systems, if desired, making them an excellent choice for businesses that wish to build on their existing productivity, CRM tools and platforms.

 According to a study featured in Harvard Business Review, employees toggle between different platforms approximately 1200 times per day on average, equating to approximately four hours per working week.
 Those lost four hours could have been better spent working on important tasks to drive the business forward and, when accepted on a wider scale, represent potentially huge losses for businesses everywhere.
 For example, two workers may be on an important phone call and need to switch to a video conference to share information visually.
 If the business’s phone and video communications are housed separately – such as, via standard phone lines and Skype – an employee will need to end the voice call, log into Skype, set up a video conference, invite the other member of the team and wait for them to accept the invite, before the two can finally compare work visually.
 This process wastes precious time which, if happening regularly, will add up to a substantial amount of time lost over a year.

-However, unified communications offers a solution to this issue.
+However, a unified communications solution offers a solution to this issue.
 Rather than ending the original call, the employees can simply migrate over to a video conference call within the same platform to share information instantly.
 This removes unnecessary toggle time and contributes to a rise in employee productivity and effective communication.

 In order to meet the varied needs of workers, businesses can find themselves paying for multiple communication and collaboration tools and platforms, leading to overspending and difficulties juggling multiple subscriptions.
 For instance, a business may be spending a specific amount per month on video conferencing software, while another platform they’re subscribed to offers a similar product as part of its package, resulting in unnecessary payments.
 However, unified communications platforms remove the risk of overlapping services and unnecessary payments by housing multiple communication tools within the same platform.
 This means businesses need only pay a singular subscription payment every month, instead of multiple, which means they don’t have to pay for services that are not using.